 (B) The above-mentioned elements are, in my case, of visual and some of muscular type.
 Conventional words or other signs have to be sought for laboriously only in a secondary stage, when the mentioned associative play is sufficiently established and can be reproduced at will.

 (C) According to what has been said, the play with the mentioned elements is aimed to be analogous to certain logical connections one is searching for.

 (D) Visual and motor.
 In a stage when words intervene at all, they are, in my case, purely auditive, but they interfere only in a secondary stage, as already mentioned.

 (E) It seems to me that what you call full consciousness is a limit case which can never be fully accomplished.
 This seems to me connected with the fact called the narrowness of consciousness (Enge des Bewusstseins).

 Remark: Professor Max Wertheimer has tried to investigate the distinction between mere associating or combining of reproducible elements and between understanding (organisches Begreifen); I cannot judge how far his psychological analysis catches the essential point.

 Still curious?
-Combinatory play is one of the principles of Farnam Street.
-It's so important I've incorporated it into the Re:Think Workshops.
+Combinatory play is a technique we use widely at Farnam Street.
+It’s so important we’ve incorporated it into our workshops.